grantsrb/CuriosityDriven-PPO/README.md

 ## Implementation Notes
 - This implementation does not include Hindsight Experience Replay
 - This implementation normalizes the intrinsic rewards before using Generalized Advantage Estimation (GAE) in the PPO updates.
 This helps prevent divergence in the loss due to value prediction error.
 I do not believe the OpenAI version does this, but I could not get the algorithm to work without the intrinsic reward normalization.
-- This implementation does not currently include an inverse dynamics model.

 ## Performance
 The algorithm was trained on OpenAI's gym Breakout-v0.
 The reward graphs are of the moving average reward collected at the end of each game episode using a moving average factor of 0.99.